SoftwareHeritage/swh-environment/README.md

 named `swh/stack` including all the software components of Software Heritage.
 When new versions of these components are released, the docker image will not be automatically updated.
-In order to update all Software heritage components to their latter version, the docker image needs to be explicitly rebuilt by issuing the following command inside the `swh-docker-dev` directory:
+In order to update all Software heritage components to their latest version, the docker image needs to be explicitly rebuilt by issuing the following command inside the `swh-docker-dev` directory:

 ```